swiyu-admin-ch/didtoolbox-java/README.md

     --help, -h    Display help for the DID toolbox --version, -V Display version (default: false)
   Commands:
-    create      Create a did:tdw DID Document.
-Optionally sign the initial log entry if a private key is provided
+    create      Create a did:tdw DID and sign the initial DID log entry with the provided private key
       Usage: create [options]
         Options:
           --assert, -a